Drugs Used in Mechanical Ventilation Graphic

 11. What are benzodiazepines?

-Benzodiazepines are a group of drugs with strong hypnotic and sedative actions that are used to reduce anxiety and induce sleep.
+Benzodiazepines are a class of drugs with strong hypnotic and sedative properties, commonly used to reduce anxiety and induce sleep.

 12. What are depolarizing agents?

-They are drugs that prolong the depolarization phase of muscle contraction, thus rendering the repolarization/depolarization sequence impossible, causing muscle blockade.
+Depolarizing agents are drugs that prolong the depolarization phase of muscle contraction, preventing repolarization and causing muscle paralysis.

 13. What is gamma-aminobutyric acid (GABA)?